-The Freibofer Baking Company is a long-abandoned baking plant in the Nicetown neighbourhood of Philadelphia, Pennsylvania.
+The Freibofer Baking Company is a long-abandoned bakery in Philadelphia, Pennsylvania.

 The delivery system was innovative.
 Upon the customer’s first delivery, they were given a company alert flag.
 1 All the customer had to do was hang the flag on their front door or window to signal their interest in continuing delivery service.